 We now live in a world where teenagers can earn millions of dollars, secure lucrative sponsorship deals and rack up enormous fan bases by simply playing video games.
 Esports pros are now idolised with a sort of fervour previously reserved for A-list actors, rock stars and the world’s leading athletes.

 These gamers have benefited from a number of exciting technological developments in recent years, from the rollout of high-speed broadband to the advent of Twitch.
 They have also been able to take advantage of the sort of wondrous gadgets that gamers could only dream of a decade ago.
-These are the gadgets that have really made esports the popular culture phenomenon that it is today:
+These are the gadgets that have really made esports the popular culture phenomenon that it is today: You can bet on sports here or at your local casino.

 You will note that the vast majority of pro gamers use a mouse and keyboard as opposed to a controller.
 Mice are inherently faster and more precise when it comes to aiming at a target, and that makes it a crucial piece of hardware for any CS:GO or Overwatch superstar.